stanleychuys/Temp_Readme_Files/README_meta-runbmc-nuvoton.md

     **Sensors** defined the all component which are involved PID like temperature sensors, or fans.
     **Zones** defined the mechanism how the swampd control each fans by setting parameters.

-    There are four PID controller types user can use: `fan`, `temp`, `margin`, and `stepwise`.
-    User should drive fans by setting PID type to `fan` in zones, and determine which target is using to control RPM like PID type `stepwise`, `temp` or `margin`.
-    The PID type `stepwise` control fans by temperature reading region intuitively.
-    If set PID type to `temp` or `margin`, user should tune the PID parameters following the [tuning README](https://github.com/openbmc/phosphor-pid-control/blob/master/tuning.md).

-    The most important in **sensors** is the settings of `readPath` and `writePath`.
+    The most important in **sensors** section is the settings of `readPath` and `writePath`.
-    Sensors must only set readPath, and fill up empty string to writePath.
+    Sensors like temperature sensor or margin sensor must only set readPath, and fill up empty string to writePath.
     Fans could set the D-Bus path to readPath, also set the pwm system path to writePath.
     More detail about readPath and writePath please refer README that mentioned above.

+    There are four PID controller types user can use: `fan`, `temp`, `margin`, and `stepwise` in **zones**.
+    User can tune the PID parameters following the [tuning README](https://github.com/openbmc/phosphor-pid-control/blob/master/tuning.md).

+    In above example case, the fan PID controller has a lot of PID parameters.
+And we only use the stepwise controller to control whole zone, so the PID parameters in fan controller like `integralCoeff` or `outLim_max` would not work.
+    And the parameter `inputs` for stepwise controller must be thermal sensor.
+    Please note the parameter `setpoint` is no meaning for type `fan` and `stepwise` currently, and cannot be left out.

+    If user want to control whole zone by stepwise controller like example configuration, the key point is set reading and output.
+    The `stepwise` PID use the mapping of reading and output value instead of set RPM setpoint.
+    The reading and output value should be a pair, and user can set 20 pairs in maximum, one more pairs at least.
+    And the `stepwise` will return output setpoint if temperature **is larger** than reading value.
+    For example, assume here are pairs of `stepwise` reading and output:
+    ```
+    {
+      "reading": {25, 26, 27},
+      "output": {10, 20, 30}
+    }
+    ```

+    If the temperature reading is 25.5°C, the return value will be 10.
+    And if the reading value is 26.5°C, the stepwise controller will set 20% RPM to fan(s).

 * OpenBMC will run swampd through [phosphor-pid-control.service](https://github.com/Nuvoton-Israel/openbmc/blob/runbmc/meta-quanta/meta-olympus-nuvoton/recipes-phosphor/fans/phosphor-pid-control/phosphor-pid-control.service) that controls the fans by pre-defined zones.
 Here is a example service.